rustgd/shrev-rs/README.md

-An retained mode event handler system, using ring buffer storage, based on [Shred][shred].
+An pull based event handler system, with events stored in a ring buffer, using [Shred][shred].

 [shred]: https://github.com/slide-rs/shred